IBM/operator-collection-sdk/website/content/docs/operator-collection-sdk-vscode-extension/overview.md

 ### Deploy your operator to OpenShift with single-click actions

-- Single-click actions to Create, Re-deploy, and Delete your operator in OpenShift.
+- Single-click actions to create, redeploy, and delete your operator in OpenShift.

 ![Deploy and manage operator](images/vs-code-extension/oc-sdk-actions.png)